derat/intransigence/README.md

 ## AMP-only content

-`<amp-only></amp-only>` can be used to denote content that's only relevant for the AMP version of the page.
-The enclosed markup will be wrapped in an HTML comment in the non-AMP version.
+`<only-amp></only-amp>` and `<only-nonamp></only-nonamp>can be used to denote content that's only relevant for the AMP or non-AMP version of the page.
+The enclosed markup will be wrapped in an HTML comment in the other version.

 ## Links